osquery/foundation/docs/office-hours/20191029_meeting_notes.md

 Alessandro says Ninja would help with this.
 This is because it supports partial builds.
 (Buck does partial builds)

-seph asks if we can use the dependancy layers for this.
+seph asks if we can use the dependency layers for this.
 Answer is that while we can do this, using ninja and ccache sound more desirable to the cmake people.